Bylaws

 Section 9.01.
 Fundamental Precepts.
 The Corporation endorses as fundamental precepts that archaeology is a profession and that the privilege of professional practice requires integrity, responsibility, and competence on the part of each practitioner.

-Section 9.03.
+Section 9.05.
 Responsibility to the Public.
-The Corporation endorses the following doctrines of responsibility by the archaeologist to the public: (a) Recognition of a commitment to represent archaeology and its research results to the public in a meaningful manner; (b) Active support for conservation of the archaeological resource base; (c) Sensitivity to and respect for the legitimate concerns of groups whose culture histories may be the subject of archaeological investigation; (d) Avoidance and discouragement of exaggerated, misleading, or unwarranted statements about archaeological matters that might induce others to engage in unprofessional or unlawful activity; (e) Support for and compliance with the terms of the UNESCO Convention on the means of prohibiting and preventing the illicit import, export, and transfer of ownership of cultural property, as adopted by the General Conference, 14 November 1970, Paris; (f) Forbearance from engaging in any unprofessional or unlawful conduct involving archaeological matters; (g) Forbearance from knowingly permitting use of the archaeologist’s name in support of any unprofessional or unlawful activity involving archaeological matters; (h) Forbearance from giving an uninformed professional opinion, public report or legal testimony involving archaeological matters; (i) Forbearance from engaging in conduct involving fraud, deceit or misrepresentation about archaeological matters; and (j) Forbearance from undertaking any research that affects the archaeological resource base for which one is not sufficiently qualified.
+The Corporation endorses the following doctrines of responsibility by the archaeologist to the public: (a) recognition of a commitment to represent archaeology and its research results to the public in a meaningful manner; (b) active support for conservation of the archaeological resource base; (c) sensitivity to and respect for the legitimate concerns of groups whose culture histories may be the subject of archaeological investigation; (d) avoidance and discouragement of exaggerated, misleading, or unwarranted statements about archaeological matters that might induce others to engage in unprofessional or unlawful activity; (e) support for and compliance with the terms of the UNESCO Convention on the means of prohibiting and preventing the illicit import, export, and transfer of ownership of cultural property, as adopted by the General Conference, 14 November 1970, Paris; (f) forbearance from engaging in any unprofessional or unlawful conduct involving archaeological matters; (g) forbearance from knowingly permitting use of the archaeologist’s name in support of any unprofessional or unlawful activity involving archaeological matters; (h) forbearance from giving an uninformed professional opinion, public report, or legal testimony involving archaeological matters; (i) forbearance from engaging in conduct involving fraud, deceit or misrepresentation about archaeological matters; and (j) forbearance from undertaking any research that affects the archaeological resource base for which one is not sufficiently qualified.

-Section 9.04.
+Section 9.06.
 Responsibility to Colleagues.
-The Corporation endorses the following doctrines of responsibility by the archaeologist to colleagues: (a) Provision for appropriate credit for work done by others; (b) Maintenance of information and knowledge concerning developments in the archaeologist’s field or areas of specialization; (c) Accomplishment and dissemination of reasonably prompt and accurate reports of field work results; (d) Communication and cooperation with colleagues having common professional interests; (e) Granting of due respect to interests in and rights to information by colleagues concerning sites, areas, collections or records where a mutually active or potentially active research concern exists; (f) Attainment of information and compliance to all laws applicable to the archaeologists’ research; (g) Attainment of information and compliance to relevant procedures promulgated by duly constituted professional organizations; (h) Reporting of known violations in this Article to proper authorities; (i) Forbearance from falsely and maliciously attempting to injure the reputation of another archaeologist; g) Forbearance from committing plagiarism in oral or written professional communication; and (k) Forbearance from undertaking research that affects the archaeological resource base unless reasonably prompt, appropriate analysis and reporting can be expected.
+The Corporation endorses the following doctrines of responsibility by the archaeologist to colleagues: (a) provision for appropriate credit for work done by others; (b) maintenance of information and knowledge concerning developments in the archaeologist’s field or areas of specialization; (c) accomplishment and dissemination of reasonably prompt and accurate reports of field work results; (d) communication and cooperation with colleagues having common professional interests; (e) granting of due respect to interests in and rights to information by colleagues concerning sites, areas, collections or records where a mutually active or potentially active research concern exists; (f) attainment of information and compliance to all laws applicable to the archaeologists’ research; (g) attainment of information and compliance to relevant procedures promulgated by duly constituted professional organizations;; (h) forbearance from falsely and maliciously attempting to injure the reputation of another archaeologist; (i) forbearance from committing plagiarism in oral or written professional communication; (j) forbearance from undertaking research that affects the archaeological resource base unless reasonably prompt, appropriate analysis and reporting can be expected; and (k) reporting of known violations in this Article to proper authorities.

 ARTICLE X: Governing Procedures

 Section 10.01.
 Amendment.
-The Bylaws shall be adopted, amended, changed, or repealed by vote of the Board of Directors, provided that notice of any meeting held for this purpose is given to each member of the organization in writing at least thirty (30) days prior to the date of such meeting, and that the foregoing Bylaw actions shall require a majority vote of the total of the Board Members who are entitled to vote at the time of such meeting.
+The Bylaws shall be adopted, amended, changed, or repealed by vote of the Board of Directors provided that notice of any meeting held for this purpose is given to each member of the organization in writing at least thirty (30) days prior to the date of such meeting, that the membership be provided opportunity to comment on any proposed Bylaws changes prior to a vote by the Board, and that the foregoing Bylaw actions shall require a majority vote of the total of the Board Members who are entitled to vote at the time of such meeting.
 Amendments to Sections 3.01 and 10.01 of the Bylaws shall be adopted in consultation with the Membership.

 Section 10.03.
 Resignations.
 Any Director or Officer may resign at any time by giving written notice to the Board of Directors, the President or the Secretary.
 Such resignation shall take effect at the time specified in the notice; but unless otherwise specified therein, the acceptance of such resignation shall be necessary to make it effective.